June Is PTSD (Post-Traumatic Stress Disorder) Awareness Month

 - People with PTSD are weak—patently false.
 One of the most consistent findings is the greater the severity of the causing trauma, the greater likelihood of developing PTSD.
 This has no bearing on one’s mental or emotional strength.

-At Home Helpers of West Austin, we understand how to conscientiously provide support for those with PTSD.
+At Home Helpers of Media, we understand how to conscientiously provide support for those with PTSD.
 Our Exceptional Caregivers are trained to aid families living with these care issues.
-We offer companion care, transportation services personal monitoring with Direct Link, and more.
+We offer companion care, transportation services, personal monitoring with Direct Link® and more.

-I invite you to contact us at (512) 549-0308 or visit our website www.homehelpershomecare.com/westaustin to schedule a free in-home consultation to learn how we can create a unique in-home care plan that meets the needs of your loved one and provides you the peace of mind you deserve.
+Contact us at (610) 991-7532 to schedule a free in-home consultation to learn how we can create a unique in-home care plan that meets the needs of your loved one and provides you the peace of mind you deserve.
 Our vision is to be the extended family when the family can’t be there by delivering the same type of care we would want for our own loved one.

-Home Helpers knows how to accommodate individuals with PTSD and provide peace-of-mind for their families.
+Home Helpers® Home Care knows how to accommodate individuals with PTSD and provide peace of mind for their families.
 We would love to work with you to design a plan that meets your needs and budget.